Admission to the Bachelor of Arts in Musical Theatre

 - for placement, completion of a music theory examination.

-We are excited to announce early auditions for December 7th from 8:30 am until 5 pm.
-Students participating in early auditions will be eligible for our brand new four-year scholarships.
+We are excited to announce early auditions for Saturday, December 13th, from 8:30 am until 5 pm.
+Students participating in early auditions will be eligible for our two- and four-year scholarships.

 Acceptance to the Program